Fullmeasure.co.uk.

 You can also read these notes on the web at 'fullmeasure.co.uk/AgeConcernExeter/NextSteps.htm' where you can follow the links to more information.

-The course you attended provided an introduction to the basics of computing and the internet.
-You may be wanting a reminder of something that was explained or perhaps are feeling a little overwealmed by all those new concepts and skills you have learnt.
-It often takes a few repetitions before something 'clicks' and you feel confident.
+The course you attended at Age Concern Exeter provided an introduction to the basics of computing and the internet.
+You may now be looking for a reminder of something that was explained or perhaps are feeling a little overwhelmed by all those new concepts and skills.
+It often takes many repetitions before something 'clicks' and you feel confident.
 So to help you on your way to becoming an experienced computer user, we have provided a few ideas for further practice and learning.

 Adjusting your computer for easy operation

 Computers have many options available so you can 'tweak' them for the easiest and most comfortable use.
-Examples of simple accessibility options include colours, text size or double click speed.
-A range of alternative keyboards and mice are available and Assistive Technology such as 'screen readers' speak the screen contents and allow keyboard only control.
+If you are having difficulties clicking on small menu items for example, a little time spent experimenting with available options can make a big difference.
+Examples include icon or text size, double click speed or colours.
+Further Accessibility options are also provided on Windows, Linux and Macs such as magification and speech.
+A range of alternative keyboards and mice are available and more advanced Assistive Technology such as 'screen readers' speak the screen contents and allow keyboard only control.
 The BBC's 'my web, my way' www.bbc.co.uk/accessibility clearly explains the options.
 It expands on AbilityNet's 'my computer my way' website abilitynet.org.uk/myway.

 1-on-1 sessions with a volunteer